Incremental Diagram Layout

 Automatic layout algorithms are one of the key features of the commercial programming library yFiles.
 All major layout styles support incremental layout.
 Most notably are the flagship algorithms incremental layout (as shown in this example) and force-directed layout. yFiles also supports a so-called partial layout that arranges a sub-set of the diagram and fits it into the otherwise unchanged diagram.

-The source code of the Incremental Hierarchic Layout Sample Application is part of all yFiles packages and available on the yWorks Github repository:
+The source code of the Interactive Hierarchic Layout Sample Application is part of all yFiles packages and available on the yWorks GitHub repository: